Conference attendees only need to preselect and register for preconference workshops.

-In an effort to engage conference participants in a fun, innovative activity during the Annual International Conference, Parents as Teachers, in partnership with PNC Bank, GlobalHack, and The Education Hub will be offering an ‘Idea-Thon’ pre-conference session from 9am to 3pm on Monday, October 14th.
+In an effort to engage conference participants in a fun, innovative activity during the Annual International Conference, Parents as Teachers, in partnership with PNC, GlobalHack, and The Education Hub will be offering an ‘Idea-Thon’ pre-conference session from 9am to 3pm on Monday, October 14th.

-During the “Idea-Thon” participants will be able to pitch challenges they see in their work, or present new ideas for addressing these challenges.
+During the ‘Idea-Thon’ participants will be able to pitch ideas for addressing challenges they see in their work.
 After a down-select process, the most popular concepts will move on and small teams will be formed.
 These small action teams will then have several hours to brainstorm, ideate, and polish their new idea.
 Near the end of the activity, each team will have an opportunity to do a report out to their peers for additional feedback.
 These final ideas will also be shared with the larger group of attendees of the conference to decide how this might be used in the future.
-This session has a maximum of approximately 40 participants for this session.
+This session has a maximum capacity of 40 participants for this session.